auth0/Guardian.Android/README.md

         });
 ```

-The `deviceName` and `gcmToken` are data that you must provide.
-The `deviceName` is the name that
+The `deviceName` and `gcmToken` are data that you must provide:

-you want for the enrollment.
-It will be displayed to the user when the second factor is required.
+- The `deviceName` is the name that you want for the enrollment.
+It will be displayed to the user
+when the second factor is required.

-The GCM token is the token for Google's GCM push notification service.
+- The GCM token is the token for Google's GCM push notification service.
 In case your app is not yet
 using GCM or you're not familiar with it, you should check their
 [docs](https://developers.google.com/cloud-messaging/android/client#sample-register).